microsoft/BotBuilder-V3/en-us/Skype/getting-started.md

 ## Creating a Skype bot

-<div class="docs-text-note"><b>Important:</b>You should test Skype bots using the <a href="https://web.skype.com/en/?ecsoverride=developer" target='_blank'><b>developer version of the Skype Web App</b></a> until updated Skype apps for desktop and mobile are available at the end of July.</div>
+<div class="docs-text-note"><b>Important: </b>You should test Skype bots using the <a href="https://web.skype.com/en/?ecsoverride=developer" target='_blank'><b>developer version of the Skype Web App</b></a> until updated Skype apps for desktop and mobile are available at the end of July.</div>

 All bots created using the Microsoft Bot Framework are automatically configured and ready to work in Skype.

-See the [Getting Started Guide](/en-us/) to learn how to:
+See the [Microsoft Bot Framework Overview](/en-us/) to learn how to:

 1. Build a bot using the [C# SDK](/en-us/csharp/builder/sdkreference/), [Node.js SDK](/en-us/node/builder/chat-reference/modules/_botbuilder_d_.html) or [Skype REST API](/en-us/skype/chat)
 2. Test it using the [Bot Framework Emulator](/en-us/tools/bot-framework-emulator/)
 3. Deploy the bot to a cloud service, such as [Microsoft Azure](https://azure.microsoft.com/en-gb/)
-4. [Register](https://dev.botframework.com/#/bots/new) the bot with the Microsoft Bot Framework, which will automatically add Skype as a channel. **When you first register a bot it will be in Preview**, which means it can be added by up to 100 users using an [add button or URL](#add-button-or-URL).
+4. [Register](https://dev.botframework.com/bots/new) the bot with the Microsoft Bot Framework, which will automatically add Skype as a channel. **When you first register a bot it will be in Preview**, which means it can be added by up to 100 users using an [add button or URL](#add-button-or-URL).
 To remove the limit you can easily publish it in Skype using the Microsoft Bot Framework.
 5. [Add the bot](#adding-a-bot) to Skype and test

 You should test Skype bots using the <a href="https://web.skype.com/en/?ecsoverride=developer" target='_blank'><b>developer version of the Skype Web App</b></a> until updated Skype apps for desktop and mobile are available at the end of July.